 FDA approves first injection treatment to help alleviate severe itching while undergoing dialysis

-There is good news for dialysis patients who experience debilitating itching.
-The U.S. Food and Drug Administration (FDA) recently approved Cara Therapeutics' injection IV KORSUVA (difelikefalin)—the first-of-its-kind treatment for patients who experience moderate to severe itching, known as pruritis, while undergoing dialysis.
+There is good news for people on dialysis who experience debilitating itching.
+The U.S. Food and Drug Administration (FDA) recently approved Cara Therapeutics' injection IV KORSUVA (difelikefalin) — the first-of-its-kind treatment for people who experience moderate to severe itching, known as pruritis, while undergoing dialysis.

 Chronic itching is one of the most common and challenging side effects of dialysis.
-Patients often describe pruritis as an itch that is under the skin and can’t be relieved.
-This can significantly impair patients’ quality of life, with people experiencing poor sleep and increased depression as a result.
+People often describe pruritis as an itch that is under the skin and cannot be relieved.
+This can significantly impair people's quality of life, with people experiencing poor sleep and increased depression as a result.
 This is the first and only FDA-approved treatment for a condition that affects 40-50% of people on dialysis.

 IV KORSUVA is designed to be administered three times a week after each dialysis treatment.
 The medicine helps to reduce the activity of the sensory nerve that causes itching from the skin to the spinal cord and to the brain.
 Patient engagement throughout the clinical trial process helped successfully bring this new medication to market.